mpmatthe/evomap/README.md

 # marketmaps

-A Python package for exploring markets in maps
+A Python package for exploring markets in maps!

 ## Installation